 On the upside, I did have time for some fun in the DR before I left so abruptly.
 The week I spent in Santo Domingo was full of surprises.
 Walking from the bus stop to my hostel one day, I stumbled on Santo Domingo’s Chinatown, where vendors were killing chickens and ducks in the street and cooking them into truly delicious dumplings.
 I also visited Las Tres Ojos, a series of turquoise-blue underground lakes hidden in caves nestled right in the middle of the city.

 I spent the weekend in Las Terrenas, a beautiful northern town on the Samaná Peninsula with the most amazing beaches I’ve ever seen and cliffs that fall into the sea.
 In Las Galeras, I trekked 10km through the rainforest to find Playa Frontón, a deserted beach that looked as if no one had been there in years.
 Overall, my time in the DR was very productive, which is encouraging as I move to Cote d’Ivoire.
-I am most apprehensive about conducting research here because I don’t speak a word of French, but I’m hopeful that everything will go relatively smoothly and that at the very least I’ll walk out with a a few words of French under my belt.
+I am most apprehensive about conducting research here because I don’t speak a word of French, but I’m hopeful that everything will go relatively smoothly and that at the very least I’ll walk out with a bit of French under my belt.